zohaibjawed940/shopify-ai-assistant/README.md

 ### Editing the prompt
 - Modify [`app/prompts/prompts.json`](./app/prompts/prompts.json) to align the agent’s tone and brand voice.
+- This repo includes 2 prompts, a standard assistant and an enthusiastic assistant.
+By default, it uses the standard assistant.
+Go to [chat.jsx](.app/routes/chat.jsx) and set the prompt type to whichever one you like on this line `const promptType = "standardAssistant";`

 ### Changing the UI
 - Use the extension folder: `extensions/chat-bubble/`